 genuinely happy to attend.
 You'll be wasting your time and money if you do.

 law school admissions committee against a candidate more than a palpable lack of

 Visit schools.
 Try to meet with admissions staff and students, and see if you can sit in on a class.
 Begin networking with current students, faculty, and alumni from your targeted schools.

-begin formulating your story themes and 'wow' factors right away.
+about how you can prepare a personal statement that articulates your story themes and 'wow' factors.
 Good ideas and

 deep introspections cannot be rushed!